mayankpathak10299/Kaiburr-Assessment/README.md

 ---

-# Task-3-Kubernetes.
-- Dockerfiles and build docker images.
-Create kubernetes yaml manifests for the application (at least a deployment and a service).
-- The following requirements should be fulfilled:
-- you can bring your application up by applying your yaml manifests
-- mongodb is running in a separate pod
-- the application should take mongo connection details from the environment variables
-- the app endpoints should be available from your host machine
-- a persistent volume should be used to store the MongoDB data.
-I.e., when you delete the MongoDB pod the records in the db should not disappear.

----

 # Task-4-WEB UI Forms.
 - Create a basic WEB UI frontend for an application that you created for #1 or #2 using any UI framework of your choice.